DR. ANGEL BRUTUS, LPCC, ACS, BC-TMH, CMPC

 Photo Credit: InForm Magazine's Ryan O'Neal

-Developing and implementing community-based programs specific to the needs of youth, adolescents, and emerging adult populations are the core initiatives of GDK.
-As ED, I have successfully secured 501c3 status for the organization to support attainment of financial support to effect change in the lives of targeted youth.
-The organization has awarded a number of financial scholarships to college-bound youth, funded community-based grants to support community partner initiatives, hosted community events for youth in several states, and provided motivational speaking services for schools and other host organizations.
+Developing and implementing community-based programs specific to the needs of youth, adolescents, and emerging adult populations were the core initiatives of GDK.
+As ED, I successfully secured 501c3 status for the organization to support attainment of financial support to effect change in the lives of targeted youth.
+Over the years, the organization awarded a number of financial scholarships to college-bound youth, funded community-based grants to support partner initiatives, hosted community events for youth in several states, and provided motivational speaking services for schools and other host organizations.

 I previously served on the Playmakers board to support the initiatives of Playworks Georgia chapter to empower children with play while improving school climate, reducing bullying, increasing social-emotional learning, and increasing time for learning.

-I am a member of the Association for Applied Sport Psychology (AASP) where I have served as a student delegate (Mentorship Match Program Chair; Performance Excellence Movement).
-Currently, I serve as Co-Chair for the Association's Nominations Leadership & Development Committee, as well as longstanding member of the Ethics Committee.
-I participate in a number of Special Interest Groups (SIGs) to include: Former Coordinator for the Race, Ethnicity & Sport, Adaptive Sport & Physical Activity, Anger & Violence in Sport and Women in Sport.
+In the past, I've also served in AASP leadership roles to include: student delegate (Mentorship Match Program Chair; Performance Excellence Movement), Co-Chair for the Association's Nominations Leadership & Development Committee, as well as previous member of the Ethics Committee.
+I have humbly served as an IGNITE Mentor for students pursuing the field of Sport Psychology and am also a member of multiple Special Interest Groups (SIGs) to include: Former Coordinator for the Race, Ethnicity & Sport, Adaptive Sport & Physical Activity, Anger & Violence in Sport and Women in Sport.